rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

   The overwrite settings needs to be configured.
 This determines what happens if the LiveMigrator encounters content in the target  path with the same name and size.

-     * **Skip** - If the filesize is identical between the source and target, the file is skipped.
+    * **SKip** - If the filesize is identical between the source and target, the file is skipped.
 If it’s a different size, the whole file is replaced.

     * **Overwrite** - Everything is replaced, even if the file size is identical.

  4. Start your migration with the following settings: